HybridMAS/HybridMAS/README.md

 - 👋 Hi, I’m @HybridMAS Enthusiast.
 Data science business and data-driven.
 - 👀 I’m interested in NeurSymbolic AGI CI/CD.
 - 🌱 I’m currently learning agentic control closed loop algorithms.
-- 💞️ I’m looking to collaborate on AGI models.
+- 💞️ I’m looking to collaborate on MAS, NeurSym, AGI models.
-- 📫 How to reach: Follow the White Rabbit
+- 📫 How to reach: www.linkedin.com/in/marcin-brdys-247128114
 - 😄 Pronouns: #AI
 <!---
 HybridMAS/HybridMAS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.